Rhodiumclaw/blast-radius/README.md

 **2. Mitigation by counterfactual, not by counting.** For each candidate upgrade the tool applies the patch to the graph and **re-runs the propagation**.
 The number on screen is the measured drop in exposed applications.
-This matters: half the applications in a real corpus have more than one route to a given package, so an upgrade that severs one route often saves nobody.
+This matters: many applications have more than one route to a given package, so an upgrade that severs one route often saves nobody.
 A greedy hitting set is used only to *propose* candidates; every proposal is then verified by simulation.